aniruddhbalram97/YOLOv5-implementation-for-People-Tracking/readme.md

 **Design Keeper**-Mayank Sharma

 ## **Introduction**
-Human (N>=1) obstacle detector and tracker based on C++ and OpenCV that employs a computer vision algorithm for location and categorization of humans(N>=1) in the picture.
+Human (N>=1) obstacle detector and tracker based on C++ and OpenCV that employ a computer vision algorithm for location and categorization of human(N>=1) in the picture.
-We are seeking to create this tracker utilizing a monocular camera, directly usable in a robot’s reference frame according to the need specifications supplied to us by ACME robotics.
+We are seeking to create this tracker utilizing a monocular camera, directly usable in a robot’s reference frame according to the need specifications supplied to us by ACME robotics .

-For human recognition and tracking, we will use the robust YOLO neural network model trained on the COCO - 2017 dataset, which is one of the most accurate real-time object detection techniques.
+For human recognition and tracking, we will use the robust YOLOv3 neural network model trained on the COCO dataset, which is one of the most accurate real-time object detection techniques.

 ## **Diagrams**
 ### **UML Class Diagram:**